Running vs Cycling: What's the Best Workout for Me?

 Running is a high-impact sport.
 Runner’s knee, or patellofemoral pain syndrome, affects as many as 25 to 30 percent of runners, making it the most common running injury.
 It’s caused by overuse.
 The impact of your feet hitting the floor with each stride reverberates up to the kneecap to rub against the thigh bone, causing knee pain and discomfort.
 Cycling is a low-impact sport.
 As such, it puts less strain on your joints, which can be better suited to individuals rehabilitating injury, or with specific joint-related conditions like arthritis.

-Indoor cycling classes are also known as spinning.
-Indoor cycling can be done at-home or in the studio, on a stationary bike.
+Indoor cycling classes are known as spin.
+Spin can be done at-home or in the studio, on a stationary bike.
 You cycle between periods of high-intensity and lower-intensity exercise, synced up to music and other people.
-If you need your workout to be upbeat and motivating, indoor cycling on a stationary bike might be for you.
+If you need your workout to be upbeat and motivating, spin on a stationary bike might be for you.

 4.Cycling Burns the Same Calories

 You may assume that running burns more calories because it uses more muscle groups.
-But in actuality, when the intensity and duration is monitored, they burn the same amount.
-According to Harvard Health, a 70kg person can expect to burn about 288 calories per 30-minute session while running at 5 mph and cycling at 12 mph.
+But in actuality, when the intensity and duration is monitored, they burn the same.
+According to Harvard Health, a 155-pound person can expect to burn about 288 calories per 30-minute session while running at 5 mph and cycling at 12 mph.
 As mentioned, increasing the intensity of cycling will burn more calories.
-Indoor cycling, for example, can burn 369 calories per 30-minute workout.
+Spin, for example, can burn 369 calories per 30-minute workout.